 - The sending of electoral propaganda by electronic means or messaging systems and the contracting of electoral propaganda in social networks or equivalent media shall not be considered a commercial activity or communication.

-- The above-mentioned dissemination activities will prominently identify their electoral nature.
+- These above-mentioned dissemination activities will prominently identify their electoral nature.

 - The addressee shall be provided with a simple and free means of exercising the right of objection”.

-Spanish Electoral System Act´s Art.
-58 bis was introduced by an amendment of a parliamentary group in the last phase of legislative process of the Data Protection Act.
+Art.
+58 bis of the Spanish Electoral System Act was introduced by an amendment of a parliamentary group in the last phase of legislative process of the Data Protection Act.
 Unlike the drafting of the Proposal, the amending process counted with no guarantees such as a public consultation and information or any review by a relevant consultative body such as the State Council or the Spanish Data Protection Authority.

 In simple terms, this article was tailored-made by and for the political parties.